lunasec-io/lunasec/docs/pages/overview/introduction.md

 ```

 This is the same form with LunaSec.  `<SecureInput>` now returns a token instead of the actual SSN.
 An attacker is no longer
-able to leak your sensitive data, even if the main application is compromised.
+able to leak sensitive data, even if the main application is compromised.
+The app is now compliant with security regulations.
 ```tsx title="After"
 import {SecureForm, SecureInput} from '@lunasec/react-sdk';